Are Bed Bugs In Evansville Dangerous To Pets?

 Bed bugs are semi-nocturnal, blood-feeding parasites who feed primarily on people.
 They grow to be about a quarter-inch long with flat, reddish-brown oval bodies.
 Bed bugs are very common in homes and are known as “hitchhikers.”
 They can catch a ride on just about anything to gain entry into a dwelling and will set up their home base close to their blood meals.
 While you may provide their food, unlike other parasitic insects like fleas, bed bugs do not like to live on you.
 After they have moved into your home, bed bugs will quickly spread out.

-Some of the areas bed bugs tend to gravitate towards when settling in include:
+Some of the areas bed bugs in Evansville tend to gravitate towards when settling in include:

 Bed Bugs And Pets